Roca dels Bous (archaeological site): History of the project

 The site is located 6 mi north of the city of Balaguer, Province of Lleida in northeast Spain, above the river Segre at a height of 286 m in the Pyrenees foothills.

 The principal aim of the project is to study the population organisation of the late Middle Paleolithic, the critical factors that drove Neanderthals to extinction and a possible Neanderthal - modern human interaction.

 In a letter in 1973, Emili Sunyer acknowledges the Mousterian sequence present in the slopes of the Pyrenees of Lleida.
 Excavation probes yielded especially flint and quartzite artifacts typical of Middle Paleolithic Neanderthals.
 In the excavation sequence, that reached a depth of 1.5 m, bones from various animals of different ecosystems that were part of the diet of Neanderthal groups were found.
 Fossils of woodland (red deer), grasslands (wild horses) and rock dwellers (wild goats) are documented, which implies that Roca dels Bous might have been or have been part of an ecotone.

 The small number of artifacts and animal remains and the absence of continuous hearth layers suggests that Roca dels Bous served as a temporary shelter for small groups of hunters, rather than as a permanent settlement.
 The focus of research has shifted to how much of Neanderthal mobility depended on the migration patterns of their prey.
-However, the site's central location was emphasized in a 2014 publication, as it allows an effective control of the seasonal animal movements, especially equids (horse and wild ass) and deer, bet-ween the Ebro Depression and the Pyrenees.
+However, the site's central location was emphasized in a 2014 publication, as it allows an effective control of the seasonal animal movements, especially equids (horse and wild ass) and deer, between the Ebro Depression and the Pyrenees.